eigerco/polka-storage/rfcs/003-randomness.md

-Randomness plays a different role in each proof; for PoRep, the randomness plays a crucial role in the generation of a unique sector, avoiding the possibility that the storage is outsourced or duplicated to another provider — that is, two providers may store the same file, while outsorcing the actual storage to a co-located server, effectively scamming the final customer which thinks their data is replicated among two distinct providers but in reality, it was only stored once.
+Randomness plays a different role in each proof; for PoRep, the randomness plays a crucial role in the generation of a unique sector, avoiding the possibility that the storage is outsourced or duplicated to another provider — that is, two providers may store the same file, while outsourcing the actual storage to a co-located server, effectively scamming the final customer which thinks their data is replicated among two distinct providers but in reality, it was only stored once.